robertdebock/ansible-role-firewall/README.md

 # If you don't specify a protocol in `firewall_services`, fall back to this.
 firewall_default_protocol: tcp

+# If you don't specify a rule in `firewall_services`, fall back to this.
+firewall_default_rule: allow

 # A list of service to allow traffic to.
 firewall_services:
   - name: ssh